CFandR-github/advisory/symfony_process_gmp/out.md

-###Unfixed GMP Type Confusion
+#Unfixed GMP Type Confusion

 Requirements: PHP &lt;= 5.6.40\
 Compiled with: '--with-gmp', '--enable-sigchild'\
-Software: packages Symfony/process, symfony/routing &lt;= 3.4.47 installed from Composer\
+Software: packages symfony/process, symfony/routing &lt;= 3.4.47 installed from Composer

 Original GMP Type confusion bug was found by taoguangchen researcher and reported \[1\].
 The idea of exploit is to change zval structure \[2\] of GMP object during deserialization process.